livnatar/python-project/README.md

 ### 2. Start Docker Container

 Turn on your Docker container to set up the development environment.
+Make sure the database connection parameters in database.py match your Docker setup.
+Update them if needed.

 ### 3. Initialize the Database